BryanHogan/bryanhogan/src/pages/ideas.md

 ---
 layout: ../layouts/SimpleMdLayout.astro
-title: Ideas - Bryan Hogan
+title: Project Ideas - Bryan Hogan
 description: My (project) ideas, things I'd love if they'd exist, and what I want to work on.
-overline: Ideas
+heading: Ideas
-heading: Things I'd love if they'd exist & what I want to work on.
+headingDetail: Things I'd love to see exist and want to work on.
 ---

-<h2 class="text-align-center">Ideas of mine</h2>

 - Obsidian plugin that connects a note to a web page, note represents the content available through Web Clipper.
 Offers button to re-pull content if online content has changed, either as a button on that specific note or for all notes in the vault that are connected through this way.
 - A days counting app for couples (already is/was popular in Korea), but also make couple add content weekly to deepen their relationship, e.g. both choose a picture of the week or write something short based on a prompt.